 You will be vetted by multiple entities:

 - Internal checks including AML (anti-money laundering) and CTF (counter-terrorism financing) vetting by the Citizenship by Investment Unit.

 - Mandated international due diligence firms perform online and on-the-ground checks

-The Dominica Citizenship by Investment Programme is great value for money for those looking to gain second citizenship.
-The following are particularly good fits for the scheme:
+The Dominica Citizenship by Investment Programme is a good value for money for both individual applicants and families looking to apply for second citizenship.

 - Single professionals who want to broaden their horizons